tinganho/balanced-storage/README.md

 ```typescript
 this.eventCallbackStore[event].push(callback);
 ```
 So in all, we can safely say that the method adds 0 or more elements to the store `eventCallbackStore`.
-And it satisfies our `on` toggle definition.
+And it satisfies our add method definition above.

-### Off Toggle Example
+### Sub Method Example

 Lets examine our `unregister` method:
 ```typescript